 What precautions should be taken?

-– Maintain social distancing.
-Maintain a distance of at least 1 metre or 6 feet.
+- Maintain social distancing.
+Maintain a distance of at least 1 meter or 6 feet.
 Avoid coming into contact with people who are sick, especially.

 - Wash your hands with soap and water or an alcohol-based hand rub.

 - Wear a mask if you are showing early signs of the flu.

 - Do not touch your eyes, nose, or mouth without washing your hands.

 - Cover your mouth with a disposable tissue or bent elbow while coughing or sneezing.

 - Call a health professional if you are sick.
 Do not go to the hospital.

 Listen to Dr. A K Singh, Sr. Consultant at Regency Hospital, Kanpur talk about coronavirus spread, control, and awareness with RJ Charu from Radio Mirchi.

 – The COVID-19 virus cannot be transmitted in areas with hot and humid climates.